liamstewart23/WordPressBaconIpsum/README.md

 # 🥓 WordPress Bacon Ipsum 🥓
 Shortcode for Bacon Ipsum dummy content.
-Built using https://baconipsum.com JSON API

 ## 🥓 Installation 🥓
 Activate and you're set!

 ## 🥓 How to access the meat of this juicy plugin? 🥓

-Using the shortcode `[bacon]` you will be returned with `1` paragraph of Bacon Ipsum.

 ### 🥓 Text